Anchorman: The Legend of Ron Burgundy quick movie review

 Let’s see, what did we learn?
 Well, now we know why "I’m kind of a big deal" shows up on t-shirts.
 The movie is totally watchable, but it feels a bit underwritten and the pace is a bit too slow for me – most of the first act feels like bumbling from one thing to the next with little structure.
 I enjoyed Will Ferrell; he’s great, as always, but there’s only so much one man can do.
 I don’t think I would have enjoyed the movie as much if I wasn’t a fan of Paul Rudd, David Koechner, Christina Applegate and the totally underutilized Steve Carell, I enjoyed the jazz flute scene… I loved the ending – the dog vs bear negotiation is one of the best out of left field endings I’ve seen in a long while.

 I’m not sorry we watched it, but I can’t help feeling that Anchorman is shockingly overrated.
 I’m giving it a 7 out of 10; it’s got some laughs, but I don’t think I need to see it again.

-Posted on January 30, 2014, in movie reviews and tagged Anchorman: The Legend of Ron Burgundy, Christina Applegate, David Koechner, movie reviews, Paul Rudd, quick movie review, Ron Burgundy, Steve Carell, Will Ferrell.
+Posted on January 30, 2014, in movie review and tagged Anchorman: The Legend of Ron Burgundy, Christina Applegate, David Koechner, movie review, Paul Rudd, quick movie review, Ron Burgundy, Steve Carell, Will Ferrell.
 Bookmark the permalink.
 1 Comment.